African All Stars Transfer News & Rumours: Manchester United to swap Eric Bailly for Tottenham's Alderweireld | Goal.com

 Crystal Palace have placed a £70 million price tag on right-back Aaron Wan-Bissaka, the Independent claims.

-Manchester United have been monitoring the DR Congolese descent with the hopes of securing his services for £40 million.
+Manchester United have been monitoring the player with the hope of securing his services for £40 million.

 They now need to double their offer for Wan-Bissaka who is still under contract with the Eagles until 2022.